By Katelyn Millinor, LPC, Manager of Behavioral Health Quality

 - Throw out the idea of “should”.
 For example, don’t continually think or say “I should be able to be with my family” or “I should be going on a trip”.
 It’s fine, and even good, to mourn a lost holiday or celebration with people you care about, but then take those options out.
 Think about what you can do and focus on that this year.

 - Change your expectations.
-This is a good rule any year, but especially this holiday season.
+This is a good rule any time of year.
 We set high expectations of ourselves and of the holidays, which can lead to disappointment.
 Rethink or lower your expectations to something more realistic.

-- Use this opportunity to help others who may also be facing loneliness like a neighbor, an elderly friend or family member who has been isolated for months, or one of your kid’s friends who has family that is working during the holidays.
-Keep safe distancing practices in place, but find ways to show people you care, that they aren’t alone, and make new memories.
+- Use this opportunity to help others who may also be facing loneliness like a neighbor, an elderly friend or family member who has been isolated, or one of your kid’s friends who has family that is working during the holidays.
+Find ways to show people you care, that they aren’t alone, and make new memories.
 You will be surprised how much good it does for that person, and for you!

 Loneliness is a big factor on holidays and mental health of people everywhere.
 Efforts in this area can make a big difference.